iyxan23/my-nvim-config/README.md

   - Really quick and easy motion, substitute to `leap.nvim` when I need to jump into lines rather than individual words.

+- `mason-nvim-dap`

+  - Configured debuggers for `go` (`delve`):

+    - Configured the debug runners to also include build flags of the specific build tags that I use: `test,integration`.

 - `kylechui/nvim-surround`

   - Mapped everything `s` to be `,`, e.g. `ys` on normal mode becomes `,`,